JV-conseil/ucloud/docs/app.md

 ## Usage

-1. Once the Ubuntu Terminal job has started, click on <kbd>Open interface</kbd> blue button in the top right corner.
+1. Once the Ubuntu Terminal job has started, click on the <kbd>Open interface</kbd> blue button in the top right corner.

 2. Navigate to the ucloud folder `cd /work/{your-working-folder}/ucloud`.